Yamaai-no-Yado KIYASUYA

 *All baths are supplied with 100% natural free-flowing hot spring water

-*Water may be added during the hot summer months (using untested natural spring
+*Water may be added during the hot summer months (using on‑site spring water or well water)

 Large Puplic Open-air bath (for women)